SGT Jereme Sawyer

 Now medically retired, Jereme rents a home but it is not accessible.
 He is unable to move around the bathroom and the kitchen, especially when he has company over.
 His home is also carpeted, which is very difficult to navigate in a wheelchair.
 Jereme is most looking forward to having a specially adapted home with hardwood floors, a kitchen with cabinets he can reach, and a safe bathroom with roll under sinks and a roll in shower.
 Jereme’s mother has been living with him for the past three years as his caregiver.
 While he considers her “a great blessing,” Jereme wants he and his mother to gain their independence back.

 Jereme says a HFOT home will give him closure, knowing he has a permanent place to live and will allow him to go back to school and get involved with his community.
+His long-term goals include going to welding school.
 “I am grateful and feel very blessed to be receiving this home.
 It means a lot more independence for me and will allow me to take my life back.
 Homes For Our Troops is a second chance, this would be a chance for me to start my life,” he says.